Master of Science in Finance (MSF)

 The following items should be sent to the Graduate Admissions Office, 222 S. Copeland St./314 Westcott Building, Florida State University, Tallahassee, FL 32306-1410 or to graduateadmissions@fsu.edu:

-• One (1) official transcript from all colleges and universities attended (FSU transcripts are not necessary for FSU alumni, students)
+• One (1) official transcript from all colleges and universities attended (FSU transcripts are not necessary for FSU alumni, students).
+International applicants are required to submit an official NACES course-by-course transcript evaluation.

 • Official test scores, if applicable: